aevox/flame/doc/source/usage.rst

       --password PASSWORD  The user's password.
 Defaults to env[OS_PASSWORD] --project PROJECT    Name of project.
 Defaults to env[OS_TENANT_NAME] --auth_url AUTH_URL  Authentication URL.
 Defaults to env[OS_AUTH_URL].
-      --insecure           Explicitly allow clients to perform"insecure" SSL (https) requests.
+      --insecure           Explicitly allow clients to perform "insecure" SSL (https) requests.
 The server's certificate will not be verified against any certificate authorities.
-This
-                           option should be used with caution.
+                           This option should be used with caution.
       --exclude_servers    Do not export in template server resources --exclude_volumes    Do not export in template volume resources --generate-stack-data
                            In addition to template, generate Heat stack data file.
+      --target_project     Name of project to extract template from.
+If the user is not admin in that project, it will grant itself admin role for the operation.
+Defaults to tenant_name.
+User must be admin.

 Example
 -------